In this article, we take a look at how the top consulting firms (McKinsey, BCG and Bain) compare to the “Big 4” (EY, PwC, Deloitte and KPMG).

 Feeling inspired to apply to a top tier consulting firm?

 McKinsey, BCG and Bain receive thousands of applications every year—over one hundred per available job in fact.
-To give yourself the best chance of being offered an interview, make sure to enroll to our free Resume and Cover Letter Courses.
+To give yourself the best chance of being offered an interview, make sure to enroll to our Free Resume Course.